YD293/CS485/README.md

 step3: install dependencies
 pip install -r requirements.txt

-step4: check openai_key and see if they are availiable to use, and then paste into this file: openai_key.txt
+step4: the secret key may block the clone and pull request, then a file have to be manually made, and check openai_key and see if they are availiable to use, and then paste into this file: openai_key.txt

 step5: run the app